If you’re looking for Neurofeedback therapy in the Phoenix metro area, MHCA has some excellent neurofeedback treatment options for you.

 Neurofeedback, also called biofeedback, is a therapeutic intervention and technology that can help your brain waves work together in a more balanced way.

-It is a non-invasive training process that helps to create long-term brain function improvement without the side effects that are common to drug-based treatments.
+It is a non-invasive training process that helps to create long-term brain function improvement.
+All without the side effects that are common to drug-based treatments.

 Neurofeedback helps patients to improve their neuroregulation and stability and modify brain patterns that may have implications for mental health disorders such as:

 Both Biofeedback and Neurofeedback therapies are non-invasive methods that have little to no side effects.

 Learn a little about Neurofeedback for anxiety from Dr. Douglas Cowan from Mental Health Center of America.
 What is anxiety and how can you treat it.

 During a therapy session, sensors are placed on your scalp, typically the forehead.
 You will feel little to no discomfort during the session.
 These sensors measure electrical activity in the brain and generate an Electroencephalogram or EEG.